Definition: A 51% attack occurs when a miner or group of miners controls more than 50% of a network’s hashing, or computational, power.

 What This Means: All cryptocurrencies operate under the ecosystem of native a blockchain.
 For example, tokens on the Ethereum network can be easily exchanged with one another because they all operate under the same network.
 But what if you wanted to own bitcoin on the Ethereum network?

 This is where wrapped tokens come in handy.
 Wrapped tokens track the performance of a non-native token.
-For example, wrapped bitcoin (wBTC) is a token on the Ethereum network that tracks the price of bitcoin,
+For example, wrapped bitcoin (wBTC) is a token on the Ethereum network that tracks the price of bitcoin.
+Wrapped ether is popular in DeFI.

 Want to learn more DeFi terms?
 Check out our DeFi glossary!